 Questions about maintaining your stone?
 Contact us or call (615) 606-9593.

 Even on well-sealed natural stone, the occasional stain happens — a forgotten coffee ring, an oil splash, a spill that sat overnight.
 The good news is that most stains can be drawn out of granite, quartzite, and marble with patience and the right method.
-Here is how to remove stains from natural stone countertops.
+Here is how to identify and remove stains from natural stone countertops, plus how to prevent them in the first place.

 First, identify the stain

 The right fix depends on the type of stain.
-Organic stains (coffee, tea, wine, food) often leave a brownish mark.
-Oil-based stains (grease, cooking oil, cosmetics) darken the stone.
-Knowing which you have helps you choose the cleaning agent for your poultice.
-When in doubt, a general approach works for most everyday stains on sealed stone.
+Organic stains from coffee, tea, wine, and food often leave a brownish or pinkish mark.
+Oil-based stains from grease, cooking oil, butter, or cosmetics tend to darken the stone.
+Ink and dye stains come from markers, pens, or food coloring.
+And hard-water or mineral marks can leave whitish deposits.
+Knowing which type you have helps you choose the right cleaning agent for your poultice, though a general approach works for most everyday stains on sealed stone.

 The poultice method

 For stains that have soaked into natural stone, a poultice is the go-to solution.
-A poultice is a paste that draws the stain up and out of the stone as it dries.
-To make one, mix a fine absorbent material — baking soda works well for many stains — with a little water (or, for oil-based stains, a touch of hydrogen peroxide for light stone or acetone) into a thick paste.
+A poultice is a paste that draws the stain up and out of the stone as it dries — essentially reversing the absorption that caused the stain.
+To make one, mix a fine absorbent material with a liquid cleaning agent suited to the stain type.
+Baking soda works well as the absorbent base for many stains.
+For oil-based stains, mix it with a little water (or, on lighter stone, acetone); for organic stains, a touch of hydrogen peroxide can help on light-colored stone, though test first since peroxide can lighten some stones.

 How to apply a poultice

-Spread the paste over the stain about a quarter-inch thick, extending slightly past the edges.
-Cover it with plastic wrap and tape down the edges, then let it sit for 24 to 48 hours so it can dry and pull the stain out.
-Remove the plastic, let the paste dry fully, then gently scrape it away and rinse with water.
-Stubborn stains may need a second application.
-Patience is the key — the slow draw is what works.
+Spread the paste over the stain about a quarter-inch thick, extending slightly past the edges of the mark.
+Cover it with plastic wrap and tape down the edges, then let it sit for 24 to 48 hours so it can dry and pull the stain out of the stone.
+Remove the plastic, let the paste dry fully if it has not, then gently scrape it away with a plastic (not metal) tool and rinse with water.
+Stubborn stains may need a second or third application — patience is the key, since the slow draw is what actually works.

 For everyday surface marks

 Not every mark is a deep stain.
-Surface residue often comes up with warm water, mild dish soap, and a soft cloth or a non-abrasive sponge.
-For hard-water spots, a damp cloth and gentle pressure usually do it.
-Always avoid abrasive pads, bleach, vinegar, and ammonia, which can damage the sealer and dull the finish.
+Surface residue, light grime, and fresh spills often come up with warm water, mild dish soap, and a soft cloth or a non-abrasive sponge.
+For hard-water spots, a damp cloth and gentle pressure usually do it, and a stone-safe cleaner can help with mineral buildup.
+Always avoid abrasive pads, bleach, vinegar, lemon, and ammonia, which can damage the sealer and dull or etch the stone.
+Try the gentle approach first before reaching for a poultice.
 See our care guide.

 A special note on marble etching

-If the mark on marble is dull and slightly rough rather than discolored, it is an etch, not a stain, and a poultice will not fix it — etching is surface damage from acid.
-Light etching can sometimes be buffed with a marble polishing product.
-Learn more in marble countertop care.
+If the mark on marble is dull and slightly rough rather than discolored, it is an etch, not a stain, and a poultice will not fix it — etching is surface damage from acid, not absorbed liquid.
+Light etching can sometimes be buffed with a marble polishing product, while deeper etching may need professional refinishing.
+Knowing the difference saves you from trying the wrong fix.
+We cover it in marble countertop care.

 Prevention is easier than removal

-The best stain strategy is prevention: keep your stone sealed, wipe spills promptly, use cutting boards and trivets, and clean with gentle products.
-A well-maintained seal gives you time to catch spills before they ever become stains.
+The best stain strategy is prevention.
+Keep your natural stone sealed so liquids cannot quickly absorb, wipe up spills promptly — especially oil, wine, coffee, and anything acidic — and use cutting boards, trivets, and coasters.
+A well-maintained seal gives you valuable time to catch spills before they ever become stains, and good habits mean you will rarely need a poultice at all.
 See how to seal granite.

 Frequently asked questions